dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 ```

+> systemctl status dcache@*

 So now you can upload a file:

 > curl -u admin:admin -L -T /bin/bash http://localhost:2880/home/tester/test-file

+# Grouping CELLs - core Domain and pools as satellite:

 dCache will work correctly if everything runs in a single domain. dCache could be configured  to run each service in a separate
 domain.
-Although the latter deployment is the most flexible, there is some overhead in having many domains,
-so the optimal approach is usually somewhere in between.
- The difference is that, when a dCache instance
-spans multiple domains, there needs to be some mechanism for sending messages between services located
+When a dCache instance spans multiple domains, there needs to be some mechanism for sending messages between services located
 in different domains.

 This is done by establishing tunnels between domains.
 A tunnel is a TCP connection over which all messages